 Are you anxious about how you will go about paying back government benefits?
 This is the problem of many Canadians, who, in the height of lockdown during the pandemic, were unable to work.
 You and many others may have received support via the Canada Emergency Response Benefit (CERB), and now owe a government debt that needs to be repaid.
 The CERB paid out $81.6 billion in benefits to nearly 9 million people.
 Many Canadians received these benefits without a full understanding of their eligibility and whether or not they met them.
 This was partly due to the speed with which the program was rolled out.
 Now, many Canadians have found themselves in this situation, whereby the Canada Revenue Agency (CRA) has asked for these benefits to be paid back.
 If you were one of these recipients, you may be wondering ‘what if I can’t afford to make my CERB repayment?’
-It can be a stressful scenario to say the least, knowing that you owe a CERB repayment on top of a rising cost of living and increasing bills.
+It can be a stressful scenario to say the least, knowing that you owe a CERB repayment on top of a rising cost of living and fast growing bills.
 In this article, we explain all you need to know about making your CERB repayment.
 At Spergel, we have been helping Canadians gain debt relief for over thirty years and we will share with you the available options if you cannot afford to make your CERB repayment.

 What is Canada Emergency Response Benefit (CERB) and CERB repayment?